edgio-docs/edgio-docs/src/guides/v5/performance/caching.md

 })
 ```

-## How do I know if a response was served from the cache? {/*how-do-i-know-if-a-response-was-served-from-the-cache*/}
+## How Do I Know If a Response Was Served from the Cache? {/*how-do-i-know-if-a-response-was-served-from-the-cache*/}

 To know if a response is being cached, examine the `{{ HEADER_PREFIX }}-t` response header.
 There are two components that indicate caching status: